How Much Does PPE Cost? & How To Save on Workwear | Checkatrade

 Edit your profile, view callback requests and ask for feedback from customers.

 The demand for PPE really increased during the first lockdowns of COVID-19.
-But PPE is also commonly designed to protect against the many different hazards found in the workplace.
-Common items of PPE include clothing, safety helmets, goggles, harnesses and footwear.
+However, many types of PPE are designed to protect against different workplace hazards.

 What needs to be provided and how much it will cost will ultimately depend on the type of work you carry out.